 A tummy tuck cannot address other areas like the thighs or the hips.
 It should also not be thought of as a weight loss procedure.

-The tummy tuck is commonly combined with other procedures like liposuction.
+Our Long Beach tummy tuck is commonly combined with other procedures like liposuction.
 If the patient wants a more comprehensive procedure or wants to target additional areas along with the abdomen, they can also opt for the following procedures:

 Since the belly button needs to be moved in a tummy tuck, an incision needs to be made around the belly button.
 Of course, the resulting scar will exist around the natural borders of the belly button, so it’ll be nicely hidden and fade with time.